CDTA Online

 So long as you treat your dentures well, they should last several years.
 However, you should be aware that over time the shape of your mouth will change – your gums and the underlying bone will gradually shrink.
 So a denture that was originally a perfect fit can become loose or uncomfortable after a few years and may need to be replaced or relined.

-If I have full dentures from my Clinical Dental Technician, does that mean I don’t have to go to the dentist?
+If I have complete dentures from my Clinical Dental Technician, does that mean I don’t have to go to the dentist?

 No. You should still have a dentist appointment once a year for a check-up (or more often if your dentist recommends).